 On this page:

 Act quickly.
-COVID-19 medications work best when started within the first 5-7 days of symptoms.
-Medications are free regardless of insurance or citizenship status, but you must get a prescription.
+Most COVID-19 medications must be started within the first 5 days of symptoms.
+The medications are currently available for free, regardless of insurance or citizenship status.

 - Contact your doctor, urgent care center, or insurance provider for an appointment.
 Video or phone appointments can work and are typically enough to determine if you qualify for medication.

 If you don’t have insurance or the options above don’t work:

-Click here or call 833-686-5051 to make a free phone or video appointment through California’s COVID-19 telehealth service.
+- Click here or call 833-686-5051 to make a free phone or video appointment through California’s COVID-19 telehealth service.
 Over 200 languages are available through a translation service. –OR–

-- COVID-19 medications are safe and effective at stopping COVID-19 illness from getting serious.
+COVID-19 medications are safe and effective at stopping COVID-19 illness from getting serious.
 By stopping the virus from multiplying, they can lower the risk of serious illness, hospitalization, and death from COVID-19 by half or more.
 COVID-19 medications may also lower the risk of long COVID symptoms and may help you test negative sooner.
 Early evidence suggests that the COVID-19 medication Paxlovid may lower the risk of developing long COVID symptoms.
 These symptoms can last for weeks, months, or years after a COVID-19 infection.

 - You are 50 years old or older –OR–